1231301695/TT4L_G6_Requirements_Project/SRS.md

 **Educational Level**: Undergraduate or postgraduate students enrolled at the university.

-**Experience**: Varies; may include first-year students unfamiliar with university systems to final-year students with moderate experience using institutional portals.
+**Experience**: Varies; may include first-year students unfamiliar with university systems to final-year students with moderate experience using institutional systems.

 **Technical Expertise**: Basic to moderate.
 Familiar with smartphones, web platforms, and learning tools but may require intuitive interfaces for administrative tasks.